UniversalDependencies/docs/workgroups/expletives.md

  * Ukrainian

-[http://folk.uio.no/liljao/expl-stats_v2.1.txt](Statistics per treebank) (absolute expletive counts, total, and proportion of expletives out of all tokens)
+[Statistics per treebank](http://folk.uio.no/liljao/expl-stats_v2.1.txt) (absolute expletive counts, total, and proportion of expletives out of all tokens)